inviqa/harness-base-php/src/drupal/docs/customise/advanced.md

 attribute('services.varnish.enabled'): true
 ```

-To apply changes to your local environment, run `ws harness prepare && docker-compose up -d`.
+To apply changes to your local environment, run `ws harness prepare && docker compose up -d`.

 The harness ships with a version of the [geerlingguy/drupal-vm Varnish VCL], which supports the `purge_varnish` module as well as only allowing certain cookies to impact cachability of requests.